gotreasa/yellow-belt-minesweeper-in-nodejs/NOTES.md

 - ⚠ create game with mines board
 - ⚠ UAT 4 Create the game with the user board as well
 - ⚠ UAT 5 User can open a square to reveal a bomb

+## TechDebt

+- Handle bad sizes for the board